-Convert Website To Android Application Using Android Studio
+How To Convert Website to Android app in Android Studio

-Android Studio To Convert a Website Into App
+What You Need To Convert Website Into App

-First of all, You need an android studio to make the application.
-If you don’t have the android studio, So please download and install it on your computer.
-Open your android studio and click on the new project.
+First, You need an Android studio to make the application.
+If you don’t have Android Studio, please download and install it on your computer.
+Open and create new projects with Empty Views Activity in Java language.

 covert website to android application